 Afternoon options:

-Conwy Castle: Built in the 13th century, the medieval fortress and town walls has UNESCO World Heritage Status.
+Castell Conwy (Conwy Castle): Built in the 13th century, the medieval fortress and town walls has UNESCO World Heritage Status.
 Climb to the top of the towers by the restored spiral staircases and enjoy views of the quayside and town, with far reaching views of Snowdonia beyond.

 Plas Mawr: The Elizabethan House was built in the 16th century.
 Owned by the influential merchant Robert Wynn, its grandeur and colour is on display throughout the house.
 The interior design includes badges and coats of arms along with ornate plasterwork painted in bright colours.
 Conwy town also has plenty of shops, cafés and restaurants to visit.